dehydrated-io/dehydrated/README.md

 Other dependencies are (for now): curl, sed

 Perl no longer is a dependency.
-The only remaining perl code in this repository is the script you can use to convert your existing keyfile into something openssl (and this script) can read.
+The only remaining perl code in this repository is the script you can use to convert your existing letsencrypt-keyfile into something openssl (and this script) can read.

 Current features:
 - Signing of a list of domains